weaversa/cryptol-course/INSTALL.md

-To load a literate document into Cryptol, change to your `cryptol-course` directory in a terminal (Linux) or command prompt (Windows), then run Cryptol via a locally installed binary or Docker image.
+To load a literate document into Cryptol, change to your `cryptol-course` directory in a terminal (Linux) or command prompt (Windows 10), then run Cryptol via a locally installed binary or Docker image.
 We'll use [labs/Demos/OneTimePad.md](labs/Demos/OneTimePad.md) as an example.
 The literate document can be provided as a parameter when starting the Cryptol interpreter: